pwighton/ci-qms/SOP-003--Risk_Management_and_Quality_Risk_Management_Procedure.md

 Updates to risk levels, CTQ factors, or QTLs **SHALL** be communicated to the monitoring team to inform adjustments to their monitoring activities under SOP-009.

+#### 6.3.4 Escalation to Quality Processes

+Monitoring findings that identify nonconformances **SHALL** be managed per SOP-010.
+Findings requiring corrective or preventive action **SHALL** be escalated to the CAPA process per SOP-011.
+Risk assessments **SHALL** be updated based on root cause analyses and effectiveness checks from these processes.

 ## 7.0 PHASE 3: RISK MANAGEMENT AFTER STUDY COMPLETION